Radio impulsive events in quiet solar corona and Axion Quark Nugget Dark Matter: The AQN model confronts the radio observations

-$\bullet$Therefore our proposal for the observed radio events in \cite{Mondal-2020} is that the AQN annihilation events (identified with nanoflares as explained in Section \ref{identification}) will produce a large number of non-thermal electrons which generate the radio waves as a result of plasma instability.
-We shall support our proposal by estimating a number of observables analyzed in \cite{Mondal-2020} in next subsections.
-As we shall see below this proposal is consistent with all observed data, including the frequency of appearance, the intensity radiation, duration, spatial and wait time distributions, to be discussed in next subsections \ref{rate}, \ref{non-thermal}, \ref{energetics} as well as in Sections \ref{wait_times}.
+Therefore, our proposal is that the AQN annihilations (identified with nanoflares as explained in Section \ref{identification}) produce a large number of non-thermal electrons, which, in turn, generate the observed impulsive radio events \cite{Mondal-2020} as a result of plasma instability.
+In the next subsections, we will support our proposal by estimating a number of observables analyzed in \cite{Mondal-2020} . and show that our proposal is consistent with all observed data, including the frequency of appearance, the intensity radiation, duration, spatial and wait time distributions, to be discussed in next subsections \ref{rate}, \ref{non-thermal}, \ref{energetics} as well as in Sections \ref{wait_times}.